PerfectFit-project/virtual-coach-rasa/rasa_scheduler/README.md

 Then you can start Celery as following:

+1. Set Django SECRET_KEY using environment variable `export SECRET_KEY="some_random_large_value"`

-1. Create Django super user
+2. Create Django super user
 `python manage.py createsuperuser`

-2. Start the Django admin
+3. Start the Django admin
 `python manage.py runserver`

-3. Go to Django admin interface (http://127.0.0.1:8000/admin/) and login with the user and password created in step 1
+4. Go to Django admin interface (http://127.0.0.1:8000/admin/) and login with the user and password created in step 1

-4. Manage periodic tasks in Django amdin, e.g. add, delete or edit tasks.
+5. Manage periodic tasks in Django amdin, e.g. add, delete or edit tasks.

 Add the task `rasa_scheduler.celery.trigger_rasa_reminder` as a periodoc task as shown in the image below: